JuliaInterop/RCall.jl/docs/src/installation.md

 When `R_HOME` is set to `"*"`, RCall.jl will automatically install R for you using [Conda](https://github.com/JuliaPy/Conda.jl).

+!!! note "Installation time R installation is shared"

+    When the R installation is configured at installation time, the absolute path to the R installation is currently hard-coded into the RCall.jl package, which can be shared between projects.
+This may cause problems if you are using different R installations for different projects which end up using the same RCall.jl installation.
+In this case, please [use the Preferences system instead](#Customizing-the-R-installation-at-install-time) which keeps different copies of the compiled RCall for different R installations.

 ## Standard installations

 If you want to install R yourself, rather than relying on the automatic Conda installation, you can use one of the following options: